CGCL-codes/MiCache/README.md

 We implement MiCache by revising the [code](https://github.com/m-asiatici/MSHR-rich) of [MSHR-rich Cache Design](https://dl.acm.org/doi/10.1145/3289602.3293901) \(published in FPGA 2019\).
 The major changes are on modules `Cache`, `MSHR`, and `SubentryBuffer` (in file [InCacheMSHR.scala](/src/main/scala/reqhandler/cuckoo/InCacheMSHR.scala)).

-However, there is still a bug in the current implementation:
->When an MSHR in the stash is frequently operated, this bug may result in incorrect values of the subentry counter or IDs within certain subentries.
-Consequently, requests from the PE may not receive accurate responses.
-This, in turn,  hinders the sliding window of the out-of-order memory accessor in PE from advancing, ultimately freezing the system.

-When configured with 4 cache-MSHR banks with 64 KB capacity each, this bug occurs with approximately a 95% probability on ljournal-2008, and 50% on other tested matrices.
-When configured with 4 cache-MSHR banks with 128 KB capacity each, this bug occurs with approximately a 50% probability on ljournal-2008, and 15% on other tested matrices.
-On other configurations, this bug hardly occurs.
+However, there is still a bug in the current implementation, and it only occurs on `ljournal-2008`: when MiCache is configured with 4 cache banks (256KB in total), there will be about 5% chance for the system to be stuck on Xilinx U280.
+We suspect it is related to the concurrency control logic of accessing the stash.
+We will try to fix this bug in the following week.

 In instances where the bug does not occur, our system works properly, producing correct outputs identical to those computed by the CPU.
 Besides, the bug dose not affect the performance of the normal runs, and the performance data reported are obtained from these normal runs.

-We expect two to three weeks to fix this bug.

 ## Requirements
 The compiling environments are the same as in [MSHR-rich](https://github.com/m-asiatici/MSHR-rich).